chenxingqiang/secret-learn/doc/modules/naive_bayes.rst

 Contrary to the ``fit`` method, the first call to ``partial_fit`` needs to be passed the list of all the expected class labels.

-For an overview of available strategies in jax-sklearn, see also the :ref:`out-of-core learning <scaling_strategies>` documentation.
+For an overview of available strategies in secret-learn, see also the :ref:`out-of-core learning <scaling_strategies>` documentation.

 .. note::